abhi3700/My_Learning_Linux_essentials/commands_all.md

 > NOTE: Although a file can be copied or moved into the Ubuntu folder in C:\ drive.
 But, one should not do that because it will not show in the folder in ubuntu file directories, when accessed via `bash-cmd`.

+* `/etc` - contains configuration files.
-* `/etc` - this directory contains mostly downloaded files.
+* `/usr/local/etc` - this directory contains mostly downloaded files.

 * #### `uname -a`
 	- **o/p** - displays the system architecture.
 Here, x86_64 means the system is 64-bit.
 If you will get i386 or i686 then the system is 32-bit.